Public Health Workforce: Step UP Pipelines

 Who is a mentor?
 Current SOPHE members (national or chapter) interested in empowering the next generation of leaders in public health and health education.

-A mentor must commit to meet their mentee via Zoom from October 2022 to May 2023, one academic year, 2-4 hours per month.
+A mentor must commit to meet their mentee via Zoom for one academic year, 2-4 hours per month.

 The overarching goal is to develop a customizable roadmap that Hispanic Serving Institutions can use to pique interest, raise awareness, encourage commitment, and mentor Hispanic and Latino students to pursue degrees and/or careers in public health education.